Skip Ribbon Commands

 • will not have resided in Australia or another predominantly English-speaking country for a total period of more than 7 years before 1 January in the year the student will be undertaking Units 3 and 4 EAL* and

-• has been enrolled in schools where English has been the student’s major language of instruction for a total period of 7 years or less over the period of their education^
+• has not enrolled in schools where English has been the student’s major language of instruction for a total period of 7 years or more over the period of their education^

 2A student is an Aboriginal or Torres Strait Islander person whose first language is not English